 - To identify academic records issues on which different practices or viewpoints exist within the University and, as appropriate, make recommendations as to resolving these differences

-Charge: To advise the Provost in his decision to grant or deny promotion and/or tenure to faculty who are candidates.
+Charge: To advise the Provost in their decision to grant or deny promotion and/or tenure to faculty who are candidates.

 Charge: The Academic Technology Council is a primary steward of SMU’s academic technology resources.
 Academic leaders serving on the Council maintain an understanding of the academic technology needs of their school or unit while also advocating for technologies that enhance the capabilities of the University as a whole.